xibosignage/xibo-manual/source/en/media_module_weather.md

 {tip}
 If you are using 1.8, select **Weather** or **Forecast IO** from the Widget Toolbox to add to your Region Timeline and complete the form fields as explained below.
-Please note: The Visual editor is not available in 1.8.
+**Please note:** The Visual editor is not available in the 1.8 series of the CMS for this Widget.
 {/tip}

 ### General